Will & Grace is returning to tackle social media, sexuality and politics—and no one’s happier than Eric McCormack

 But that all soon changed, and Will & Grace became untouchable and a cultural phenomenon.
 Having scored 16 Emmys and 83 nominations during its run, the show has been called the most successful network series featuring leading gay characters and one of the top 10 best NBC sitcoms ever, and it has been inducted into the National Museum of American History.

-Will & Grace was such a vanguard for the industry that, during an interview with Meet the Press, former US vice-president Al Gore said, “I think Will & Grace did more to educate the American public than almost anything anybody has ever done.
+Will & Grace was such a vanguard for the industry that, during an interview with Meet the Press, former US vice-president Joe Biden said, “I think Will & Grace did more to educate the American public than almost anything anybody has ever done.
 People fear that which is different.
 Now they’re beginning to understand.”
-Gore added he was “absolutely comfortable” with same-sex marriage, which prompted then President Barack Obama to echo his sentiments.
+Biden added he was “absolutely comfortable” with same-sex marriage, which prompted then President Barack Obama to echo his sentiments.